“You can’t stop things like Bitcoin. It will be everywhere and the world will have to readjust. World governments will have to readjust”

 The worst part is that security engineers have been warning the community about the dangers ransomware poses but both users and organizations have failed to protect their data or minimize the risks of such attacks.
 One of the most scandalous crypto virus attacks happened this year at the Hollywood Presbyterian Medical Center.
 Because their IT systems were locked down, the hospital was forced to declare an internal emergency.
 This was not an isolated case, as many attacks on hospitals followed.

 No matter whether the victim is a regular user, a business or an organization, ransomware cases all have something in common.
 Bitcoin.
 Even though ransomware is somewhat 20 years older than this cryptocurrency, current events drive us to think that there’s a connection between the growth of ransomware and the growth of Bitcoin.

 How much do we know about Bitcoin?

 Bitcoin also offers a secure and mostly untraceable method of working with payments.
-Not surprisingly, Bitcoin has turned into cyber criminals’ most favorite currency, because it helps cover their activities.
+Not surprisingly, it has turned into cyber criminals’ most favorite currency, because it helps cover their activities.